plinss/acmebot/README.md

 Using HPKP requires a second public key to provide a backup when private keys are changed.
 This tool automatically generates backup keys and switches to the pre-generated backup key when rolling over private keys.
-The tool also automatically maintains proper HPKP header information.
+Rolling over private keys can be done automatically and is scheculed independently of certificate expiration.
+Private key rollover is prevented in cases where insufficient time has passed to distribute backup HPKP pins.

 ### Parallel RSA and ECDSA Certificates

 This tool can generate both RSA and ECDSA certificates.
-By default it will generate and maintain both types of certificates.
+By default it will generate and maintain both types of certificates in parallel.

 ### Certificate Transparency / Signed Certificate Timestamp Support